Mohammed0192/Dubai-Off-Plan-Property-analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- **Frequency Analysis by Property:** Analysing the frequency of each off-plan property (e.g. flat, hotel, office) across regions and over time
+- **Frequency Sales Analysis by Property:** Analysing the frequency off-plan property sales (e.g. flat, hotel, office) across regions and over time
 - **Regional Comparison Analysis:** An evaluation of average sales per square mile according to each region.
 Regions being judged by nearest metro station, landmark or mall
 - **Property Sales Trend Analysis:** An assessment of property sales trend per square mile trends over time